janakaspl/google-publisher/readme.txt

 The AdSense Plugin enables you to easily use Google's products - including Webmaster Tools - with your WordPress site.

+** Now with Automated Mobile Ads! **

 To insert AdSense ads without the plugin would first involve generating the AdSense snippet and then pasting the Adsense snippet into either the text of the site or directly into the PHP.
 This plugin lets you place AdSense ads using a simple point-and-click UI rather than manually inserting snippets yourself.
 Google automatically determines potential placements for AdSense ads, suggests an initial ad layout, and allows you to lay out ads on your site.

 This version of the AdSense Plugin allows you to:

 * Easily add AdSense ads to your site to make money from advertising.
-* With one click, enable automatic mobile-specific ad layouts.
+* With one click, enable mobile-specific ad layouts with the new Automated Mobile Ads.
 [Learn more](https://support.google.com/adsense/answer/3380277)
 * Manage your ads quickly and easily through a point-and-click interface.
 * [Manually insert ads](https://support.google.com/adsense/answer/6051417) in locations that you determine yourself.
 This gives you the power of manual insertion of snippets while also being able to use the plugin’s great UI.
 You can specify precise layout locations in HTML as well as interact with them through a point-and-click interface.
 * [Exclude pages](https://support.google.com/adsense/answer/6023216#disable) from having ads on them.